 Las Vegas Monorail

-Many Las Vegas resorts have free connecting trams to help you get from one location to another without killing your feet or dying of a heat stroke during summer’s heat.
+Many Las Vegas resorts have free connecting trams to help you get from one location to another without killing your feet or dying of heat stroke during the summer.
 And it’s an entertaining way to see many different resorts (which is a good bit of the fun of Vegas!) in a shorter amount of time.

-There’s also the Las Vegas Monorail, which costs $5 per ride or about $12 for a day pass, and it runs BEHIND some resorts on the Strip and past the Convention Center.
+There’s also the Las Vegas Monorail, which you can purchase per ride or spring for a day pass, and will save you a TON of walking!!
+It runs BEHIND some resorts on the Strip and past the Convention Center.

 7. See Seven Magic Mountains Outdoor Sculpture Park